- !important

 When to Use Scale CSS

 The CSS scale property is especially useful in scenarios where you need smooth resizing without affecting the original layout.
+It's a standard technique in front-end development and web design.
 It’s ideal for:

 Interactive Hover Effects